Aquitano/TicTacToe/docs/Procedures.md

 This document provides an overview of the tRPC procedures used in the application.
 The procedures are divided into two main files: `tictactoe.ts` and `user.ts`.

 ## tictactoe.ts
-This file contains procedures related to the Tic Tac Toe game.
+This file contains procedures related to the TicTacToe game.
 It includes procedures for creating and joining games, making moves, and fetching game data.

 ### Procedures
 - `joinGame`: Joins a game.
 Throws an error if the game is not found or is full.